 2013-14: Lang skated in 68 regular season games for Calgary in his second season; providing secondary scoring and physical two-way play as the Hitmen finished first in the Central Division.
 He scored 10 goals with 15 assists and was +13 with 52 penalty minutes.
 Calgary was upset by Kootenay in the first round of the playoffs with Lang recording 3 assists and finishing -1 with 13 penalty minutes in the six-game series.
 Not among the 210 North American skaters in the Central Scouting final rankings, he was selected by Minnesota in the sixth round (167th overall) in the 2014 NHL Draft.

 Lang is a bit light and not overly gifted offensively but is a smart, responsible center who can play in any role.
-While he has been a point-per-game scorer in his third WHL season, his skill set does not suggest he will be a big-time offensive player but rather the type of player who does a lot of things well and is defensively aware.
+While he has been a consistent scorer in the WHL, his skill set does not suggest he will be a big-time offensive player but rather the type of player who does a lot of things well and is defensively aware.